 an affidavit that the information contained in the certificate is true and accurate.

 A PGC shall register each of its certificates of generation with the commission or an agent designated by the commission.
 A PGC may elect to register each certificate immediately upon issue or may elect to submit lists registering more than one certificate at a time.
-Certificates not registered by February 1 following the year of issue shall be invalid.
+Certificates not registered by February 1 following the calendar year of issue shall be invalid.

-A PGC that has issued certificates of generation shall provide the commission with an adjusted scorecard that excludes from its annual companywide fuel mix and environmental impact all generation that was certificated during the calendar year.
+A PGC that has issued certificates of generation shall provide the commission with an adjusted scorecard that excludes from its annual company-wide fuel mix and environmental impact all generation that was certificated during the calendar year.
 The adjusted scorecard shall be submitted by February 1 of the following year.
 Failure to provide an adjusted company scorecard shall render the certificates issued by the PGC during the reporting year invalid.

 “Sources of power generation” disclosures.